 NFL public betting refers to the overall betting trends regarding a particular match up.
-For example, when the finalists of Super Bowl LIII were decided, many sportsbooks initially named the Los Angeles Rams favorites, but public betting trends led to the New England Patriots taking that title before the game was played.
+For example, when the finalists of Super Bowl LIII were decided, many online gambling sites initially named the Los Angeles Rams favorites, but public betting trends led to the New England Patriots taking that title before the game was played.
 Many bettors believe that understanding public opinion regarding a particular match will help in making more informed predictions.

 Overall, gamblers get to see whether the public is looking to bet on the favorite or underdog, along with how the overall match will playout in terms of score and other factors.
 There are various different strategies used to try and take advantage of public betting lines.
 The most popular is probably betting against the public, also known as fading the public.
 The NFL public betting system tries to take advantage of the fact that the majority of the public with place bets without making an informed decision.

 Below we have a look at how bettors can use NFL public betting consensus percentages to boost their winnings by betting against them.
 So, read on and learn how to bet against the public effectively.

 What You’ll Find In Our NFL Betting Against The Public Guide

 - NFL Public Betting Trends – Type of Bettors Explained

 - Who is the Public Betting on NFL – Taking Advantage of Reverse Line Movements

 - Cons of Betting Against the Public in NFL